 If you wish to come into school to speak to a member of staff it is essential to telephone first to make an appointment.
 If this is not possible, then every attempt will be made to organise an interview with a member of the senior staff, although this may involve a waiting period.

 It is our aim to produce a well-ordered, hard-working and caring community where pupils are valued as individuals and treated as young adults.

-College Leaders are appointed each year and these pupils will be expected to share in the responsibilities associated with the day to day running of the college.
+School Leaders are appointed each year and these pupils will be expected to share in the responsibilities associated with the day to day running of the school.

-Pupils are elected to serve on Year Councils and College Councils.
+Pupils are elected to serve on Year Councils and School Councils.